SeongUgKim/Operating_System_Study/intro/README.md

   2. increment
   3. store it back to memory
   - these three instructions do not execute atomically => problem of concurrency

+## Persistence

+- DRAM => volatile storage => data can be easily lost
+- need hardware & software to be able to store data persistently
+- hardware => I/O device, hard drive is common repo for long term info (also solid state drives (SSD))
+- software => file system
+- os does not create a private virtualized disk for each application

+### io.c

+- three system calls

+1. `open()`: opens the file and creates it
+2. `write()`: writes some data to the file
+3. `close()`: closes the file

+- these system calls are routed to the part of the os called `file system`